ronligt/Circle-Of-Fifths/README.md

 *(older version)*

 In the LaTeX document look for the `Phase` comments and follow the instructions.
+Print after each phase.
+The document is set default to the first phase.

 Note in the 'modes'-layer you need to cut out the parts where it says `cut out`...